jtracey/cli-guidelines/content/_index.md

 If your program hangs on network I/O etc, always make Ctrl-C still work.
 If it’s a wrapper around program execution where Ctrl-C can’t quit (SSH, tmux, telnet, etc), make it clear how to do that.
 For example, SSH allows escape sequences with the `~` escape character.
+The program should exit gracefully when it reaches the end-of-file for the input stream (EOF, commonly input using Ctrl-D).

 ### Subcommands